CORSMAL/CORSMALChallengeEvalToolkit/data_parser/README.md

 # DataParser for CORSMAL Containers Manipulation

-*Author*: Alessio Xompero

-Created Date: 2020/09/13

-Modified Date: 2020/10/04

-Version: 0.1

-Resource type: software

-## Description
-Python script for parsing the CORSMAL Containers Manipulation dataset, including training set, public testing set, and private testing set.
+Python script for parsing the CORSMAL Containers Manipulation dataset, including train set, public test set, and private test set.
 The script includes Numpy, OpenCV, and PyTorch libraries for testing and starting the development of solutions to solve different tasks on the dataset.
 To simply test the parsing of the dataset, libraries can be commented out.